Creating Simple Cascading DropDownList In ASP.NET Core MVC With New Tag Helpers

 For adding a folder, just right click on the project (MVCCore1), then choose Add from the menu that pops up, and inside that choose New Folder.

-Add - New Folder.
+Add New Folder.

 Now, let’s add a class with the name DatabaseContext in the Models folder.

-For adding a model, just right click on the Models folder.
+To add a model, just right-click on the Models folder.
 Then, select Add >> Class.
 An "Add New Item" dialog will pop up with the default class selected.
 Name the class as DatabaseContext and click on the Add button.

 After adding a DatabaseContext class, next, we are going to inherit the DbContext class.

-After inheriting with DbContext, next we are creating a constructor which takes DbContextOptions as an input parameter and also inherits the base class constructor (: base(options)) [DbContext].
+After inheriting with DbContext, next, we are creating a constructor which takes DbContextOptions as an input parameter and also inherits the base class constructor (: base(options)) [DbContext].

 Next, we are going to add a new Service in Startup.cs class for injecting dependency.

-Step 5 - Adding Category, SubCategory, MainProduct Model in Models Folder
+Step 5.
+Adding Category, SubCategory, MainProduct Model in Models Folder

-For adding model, just right click on Models folder, select Add >> Class.
+For adding a model, just right click on the Models folder, and select Add >> Class.
 The "Add New Item" dialog will pop up with the default class selected.
 Name the class as Category and click on the Add button.

-Adding Model Category
+Model Category

-Adding Model SubCategory
+Adding Model SubCategory.

-Adding Model MainProduct
+Adding Model MainProduct.

-After adding Category, SubCategory, and MainProduct Model, in our next step, we are going to add DbSet of all models in the DatabaseContext class.
+After adding Category, SubCategory, and MainProduct Model, in our next step, we are going to add the DbSet of all models in the DatabaseContext class.

-Step 6 - Adding DbSet for Category, SubCategory, and MainProduct Model in DatabaseContext class
+Step 6.
+Adding DbSet for Category, SubCategory, and MainProduct Model in DatabaseContext class

-Step 7 - Adding Controller [DemoController]
+Step 7.
+Adding Controller [DemoController]

-For adding Controller, just right click on the Controller folder, select Add >> New Item.
+To add a Controller, just right-click on the Controller folder, and select Add >> New Item.
 After selecting New Item, a new dialog of Add New Item will pop up.

 Inside that, just choose “MVC Controller Class”.
 Name the Controller as “DemoController” and click on the Add button.